 If you receive an award for conducting a clinical trial, and a portion of that work will be done at another institution, you should ask the Office of Sponsored Programs to issue a Fixed-Price Subaward.

 To issue a Fixed-Price Subaward, you must have approval from the sponsoring agency.
 The best way to do so is within your proposal to sponsor.
-Language that you may consider using in your proposal can be found here.
+Here is language that you may consider using in your proposal.

-If you need to request prior approval to issue Fixed-Price Subawards or to exceed the Simplified Acquisition Threshold after your award has been issued by sponsor, language guidance can be found here.
+If you need to request prior approval to issue Fixed-Price Subawards or to exceed the Simplified Acquisition Threshold after your award has been issued by sponsor, use the attached language guidance.